CrowdWare/wp-request/README.md

 Contributions are welcome!
 Please submit a pull request or open an issue for any enhancements or bug fixes.

 ## License
-This plugin is licensed under the MIT License.
+This plugin is licensed under the GPL-3.0 License.